 Pinzgauer Hut is a must for lunch.
 Hidden away a 1km ski from the Kapellenbahn lift, it offers hearty Austrian fare and mind-blowing views.
 Oh, and you also get towed back to the ski lift at the end of lunch by skidoo which is a hoot in itself!

 Offering a staggering 2,000 square metres of water, relaxation rooms, saunas, steam rooms and panoramic views to boot, the wellness centre in Kaprun is the perfect way to ease those aching muscles at the end of a long day on the mountain.
 Accessible via the free bus from Zell am See, it costs €26 for three hours.

 2. Skiing with a big group

-Skiing with a big group is not only great fun, it’s also a great way to bring down the cost of your ski holiday.
-Topflight specialises in catering for large groups and offers a number of incentives for groups, which include a free lift pass for the group leader and free places for groups.
+Skiing with a big group is not only great fun, but it’s also a great way to bring down the cost of your ski holiday.
+Topflight specialises in catering to large groups and offers a number of incentives for groups, which include a free lift pass for the group leader and free places for groups.

 Nearest airport: Innsbruck

 Accommodation: Topflight offers apartments which are allocated on arrival.
 A two-bedroom apartment accommodates six people.
 The apartments are all located centrally within the town, but be they are pretty basic so do not expect five-star luxury.
 Prices start at €571 for flights, accommodation, and transfers.

 Lift pass: €240 for an adult during peak season, €218 for mid-season and €197 for low season.
 There is a 5% discount for groups of 20+.